KrisnaDana/POS-Tagging/readme.md

 - Jupyter Notebook installed on your computer or online.
 - PIP (package manager for Python).
+- Git (optional).

 ## Installation

-Use github command to install the project.
+Use git command to install the project.

 ```bash
 git clone https://github.com/KrisnaDana/POS-Tagging.git